 Nevertheless only one tree in the Baltics exceeds the circumference of 10 m – this is Kaive Oak in Western Latvia.

-This oak tree grows near the centre of village, among farmsteads and, of course, locals knew well about this giant tree.
+This oak tree grows near the center of the village, among farmsteads and, of course, locals knew well about this giant tree.

 The quest for the largest tree in Latvia became trendy during the 20th century and, of course, Kaive Oak was known as one of the largest ones.
 Around 1940 its circumference was some 8 meters but the first known exact measurement was made in 1974 when the girth was 9.35 m.
 Since then the tree was grown in thickness: by 1990 it exceeded 10 meters and in the spring of 2014 there was reported a circumference of 10.4 m.
 All measurements have been made at the height of 1.3 m.

 Kaive oak grows in a picturesque meadow among orchards.
-From the distance the tree does not seem to be very large – and it is low indeed, just some 18 m high.
-Its summit was chopped by a lightning in 1920ies and several large branches broke in 1990.
+From the distance, the tree does not seem to be very large – and it is low indeed, just some 18 m high.
+Its summit was chopped by a flash of lightning in 1920ies and several large branches broke in 1990.